leduy10192/FoodPlus/README.md

 ## Overview
 ### Description
-This app helps restaurant sell excess food at discounted price and helps consumers find food sources.
+This app helps restaurant sell excess food at discounted price and helps consumers find food sources.
 This provides a way to reduce food waste and food insecurity.

 ### App Evaluation
 [Evaluation of your app across the following attributes]